jakeec/rustjs/README.md

 ### Functions

-Not sure of the best approach for this so for the time being only arrow functions are being parsed and are stored as a value the same way as any other statement.
+Not sure of the best approach for this so for the time being only arrow functions are being parsed and are stored as a value the same way as any other assignment.
 However the value they store is just a string id wrapped in a Function enum tuple struct.
 The id is then used to retrieve a Function struct from a separate scope table.
 For now this just holds arguments (not yet implemented), and `code` (the string value of the scope block), which is lazily executed only when the function is called (not yet implemented).

 ### Objects (not yet implemented)